AIHceREPLAY Earns 2017 Learnie Award

 Release No. SPR-17-1017-01

 FALLS CHURCH, Va.
 (October 17, 2017) — The American Industrial Hygiene Association (AIHA) has won a 2017 Learnie Award for its AIHce:REPLAY series.
-The Learnie Awards recognize associations who have pioneered a new way of learning.
-AIHce:REPLAY, is a virtual way attendees can relive important sessions and topics presented at prior AIHce EXP events, including full video, audio, and slides.
-AIHce:REPLAY sets itself apart from other rebroadcast series by including the original sessions presenters, who are available throughout the rebroadcast to chat with attendees and answer questions.
+The Learnie Awards recognize associations that have pioneered a new way of learning.
+AIHce:REPLAY is a virtual way attendees can relive important sessions and topics presented at prior AIHce EXP events, including full video, audio, and slides.
+AIHce:REPLAY sets itself apart from other rebroadcast series by including the original session presenters, who are available throughout the rebroadcast to chat with attendees and answer questions.

 Pagel is in the midst of selecting the 2017 AIHce:REPLAY sessions and planning for their rebroadcast in December this year.

 The Learnie Awards were given out at the Learnapalooza conference on October 3–4, 2017, in Arlington, Va.
 Learnapalooza is hosted by Association TRENDS.

 Founded in 1939, AIHA is a nonprofit organization serving professionals dedicated to the anticipation, recognition, evaluation, control, and confirmation of environmental stressors in or arising from the workplace that may result in injury, illness, impairment, or affect the well-being of workers and members of the community.
 We provide comprehensive educational programs and other products and services that help its members maintain the highest professional standards.

 More than half of the nearly 8,500 members are Certified Industrial Hygienists (CIHs), and many hold other professional designations.
 AIHA serves as a resource for those employed in the industrial, consulting, academic, and government sectors.
 Learn more at www.aiha.org.